raulcastr/raulcastr/README.md

 * :musical_note: [Song Recommender](https://github.com/raulcastr/Song-Recommender): App that recommends songs from a 100k song database ( gathered from Spotify API & Webscrapping) based on

-* :earth_americas: [Tourism Cheap Deals Analysis](https://github.com/raulcastr/Tourism-Cheap-Deals-Analysis): Price analysis within more than 1 Million airbnb accomodations and the local prices for the top 50 most visited cities around the world with the objective of finding the cheapest deals for tourists with lower income.
+* :earth_americas: [Tourism Analysis: Cheap Deals](https://github.com/raulcastr/Tourism-Cheap-Deals-Analysis): Price analysis within more than 1 Million airbnb accomodations and the local prices for the top 50 most visited cities around the world with the objective of finding the cheapest deals for tourists with lower income.

 * :family_man_woman_girl_boy: [Population Analysis](https://github.com/raulcastr/Population-Analysis-Barcelona-AC-BC): Comparison of the changes in the population within the different districts in barcelona regarding birth rates, inmigration rates and family income of the 2 years before and the 2 years after the latest government change to analise it's impact.